bitsofcotton/p2/README.md

 # p2
 (i)   Subtract little stable invariant from the series by p1, then, predict with p0.
 (ii)  Categorize input stream and predict with them (with nonlinear ones).
+(iii) predict their error with some another methods.

 # Description:
 If we don't have better prediction with p0 nor p1, p01 handles differ on each of them that causes noise that we can handle with p0.
 This is for dummy adopted jamming.